Gee2424/StreamingSite/README.md

 the site should work like most free streaming sites

 the site could also have ability to allow users to save progress

+user database could also be a nice feature for the site